viking-saver/windows-itpro-docs/windows/security/book/identity-protection-passwordless-sign-in.md

 Windows 11 makes it much harder for hackers who exploit stolen passwords via phishing attacks by empowering users to replace passwords with passkeys.
 Passkeys are the cross-platform future of secure sign-in.
 Microsoft and other technology leaders are supporting passkeys across their platforms and services.

 A passkey is a unique, unguessable cryptographic secret that is securely stored on the device.
-Instead of using a username and password to sign in to a website or application, Windows 11 users can create and use a passkey from Windows Hello, an external security provider, or their mobile device.
+Instead of using a username and password to sign in to a website or application, Windows 11 users can create and use a passkey with Windows Hello, an external security provider, or their mobile device.

 Passkeys on Windows 11 are protected by Windows Hello or Windows Hello for Business.
 This enables users to sign in to the site or app using their face, fingerprint, or device PIN.
-Passkeys on Windows work in any browser or app that supports them for sign in.
+Passkeys on Windows work in any browsers or apps that support them for sign in.
 Users can manage passkeys on their device on Windows 11 account settings.

 :::image type="icon" source="images/learn-more.svg" border="false"::: **Learn more:**